Research and planning blog tasks

 3) Plan the mise-en-scene.
 What costume, props or make-up will you require for your photoshoots?

-80s clothing style- bright neon colours with baggy jeans, hightlighted pink hair, pink lipstick
+80s clothing style- bright neon colours with baggy jeans, highlighted pink hair, pink lipstick

-2000s: bell bottom jeans low rise, fitted plain top, vintage jweelery, smoky eyes, volumised hair, blonde/fringe
+2000s: bell bottom jeans low rise, fitted plain top, vintage jewellery, smoky eyes, volumed hair, blonde/fringe

 4) Finally, note down the time and date for your photoshoots.
 This may be inside or outside school (or a combination of both).
 You will have Media lesson time for this after the mock exams.